-Summing the individual impairments across the eight HUC-12s yields, thirty-nine (39) bacteria TMDLs, eight (8) total phosphorus (TP) TMDLs and twelve (12) total suspended solids (TSS) TMDLs.
+Summing the individual impairments across the four HUC-12s yields, twenty (20) bacteria (E. coli) TMDLs and eight (8) total suspended solids (TSS) TMDLs.
 TMDL tables for all of these segments are found in the Attachments to this Decision Document.
-IDEM explained that segments which are impaired due to depleted dissolved oxygen (DO) in the water column were addressed via surrogate TP and surrogate TSS TMDLs.
-Those segments which exhibited impaired biology (i.e., impaired biotic communities (IBC)) were addressed via surrogate TSS TMDLs.
-IDEM linked DO and IBC impairments, observed in the LEFWRW, to nutrient and sediment inputs and explained that implementation efforts designed to mitigate phosphorus and sediment inputs to surface waters would likely result in improved DO conditions within the water column and improved habitat for fish and macroinvertebrate communities.
+IDEM explained that those segments which exhibited impaired biology (i.e., impaired biotic communities (IBC)) were addressed via surrogate TSS TMDLs.
+IDEM linked IBC impairments, observed in the MCW, to sediment inputs and explained that implementation efforts designed to mitigate sediment inputs to surface waters would likely result in improved habitat for fish and macroinvertebrate communities.